 Volunteer attendance is important to the operation of each department in which volunteers serve.
-Attendance should be recorded in a volunteer notebook at the front desk at each branch for frequent volunteers.
-One-time volunteers are not responsible for maintaining these hours.
-Volunteers should notify their supervisor in advance if they are unable to be present on their scheduled day or presentation.
+Attendance should be recorded by scanning the QR code by the membership desk.
+If you are volunteering offsite a QR code will be available for you to record your hours.
+Volunteers should notify their supervisor in advance if they are unable to be present on their scheduled day.
 Volunteers MUST document their own hours; this ensures that volunteer hours are accurate and is a requirement of the YMCA.